gguillemas/lyrics-printer/README.md

 # Lyrics Printer

 Lyrics Printer is a set of scripts to download and format song lyrics for printing.
-These scripts are for my personal use and have very little validation and error handling.
-Feel free to use them at your own expense.

-The expected input is a semicolon-separated CSV file containing song title, artist, transposition, capo position and chords, which will be included with the printable lyrics.
+The expected input is a semicolon-separated CSV file containing song title, artist, transposition, capo position and chords.
 A sample `songlist.csv` file is supplied for convenience.
+Running the scripts as shown below will result in a single PDF file (`Songbook.pdf`) containing lyrics for each of the songs along with the supplied chords and performance information.

+These scripts were developed for my own use and have very little validation and error handling.

 ## Usage